Reliance Jio Fiber broadband offer: How to register, data plans, set-top-box and more

 Jio Fiber broadband plans include free voice calls?

-Landline services will come bundled with broadband connection.
+Landline services will come bundled with a broadband connection.
 Known as Jio Home Phone, the service will offer free calls to domestic phone users and affordable international calls.